tshepang/blog/content/rust-ecosystem-weaknesses.md

   which would help make it an important alternative to Swift and Objective-C
-- Android: Rust is not tier 1 on this major platform (installations number in the billions), which would help make it an importatnt alternative to Kotlin and Java ([discussion])
+- Android: Rust is not tier 1 on this major platform (installations number in the billions), which would help make it an important alternative to Kotlin and Java ([discussion])

 [discussion]: https://github.com/android/ndk/issues/1742